lidofinance/lido-dao/e2e/test/e2e-scenario.md

 ✅Add sp4 and add signing keys

+✅Check deposit iteration limit

+✅Add sp4 and add signing keys

+✅Add sp4 and add signing keys

-✅Deactivate sp4
+✅Deactivate sp4 with currently using signing keys

+✅Push data and check that the deactivated provider balance not changed

+✅Increase the staking limit for an SP

 ✅Reduce the staking limit for an SP

-✅Increase the staking limit for an SP
+✅Check that the validators do not activate if there are no unused signing keys

+✅Check that the validators do not activate if there are no unused signing keys

 X Test insurance (pending for the actual insurance)